top of page

 What are the Miranda Rights?
 The Right to an Attorney

 The second Miranda Right is the right to an attorney.
 Under the Sixth Amendment, every person accused of a crime has the right to assistance of counsel.
-This right, recognized to apply to the states since 1963, is fundamental to a fair legal system because of how complex and difficult to navigate the legal system is.
-Defendants have a right to counsel in all felonies and many serious misdemeanors.
+This right, applied to the states since 1963, is fundamental to the American Justice System.
+Defendants have a right to counsel in all felon cases and for many serious misdemeanors.

-The American Justice System is often complicated, sometimes formalistic, and usually labyrinthian, and most defendants struggle to navigate it adequately.
-Defendants who take on the legal system alone are likely to find themselves overwhelmed and taking serious risks with their future.
-As soon as possible upon being arrested, defendants should seek to exercise their right to counsel, requesting to speak with their lawyer or requesting that they be appointed one before answering any questions from police.
+The American Justice System is often complicated and most defendants struggle to navigate it adequately.
+Defendants who take on the legal system alone are likely to find themselves overwhelmed and risking their future.
+If arrested, defendants should exercise their right to counsel.
+Defendants should request to speak with their lawyer for the appointment of a public defender before answering any questions from police.
 Defendants have no obligation to speak to police (remember, defendants have the right to remain silent), without their attorney present after they have been arrested.

 The assistance of counsel can be vital to preserving evidence, preventing misunderstandings, and demonstrating reasonable doubt the jury needs to find the defendant innocent.
 An attorney can ensure that you don’t make statements that could harm your case or cause confusion.
 Legal charges can also be a highly emotional time and having an attorney with a calm mind can ease the stress in the process.
 Attorneys can also bring the sort of neutral, outside perspective that is so vital to legal practice.
 Nearly every attorney hires an attorney to represent them, as well.